 To illustrate this point, allow me to share a personal event in my life.
 For me, 1999 was a disastrous year, as both the Springboks and the South African cricket side both lost in the World Cup.
 However, for my Australian friends, they remember the events very differently.
 They remember the same event as a heady experience.
 They beat South Africa twice and went on to win both World Cups.
 We do understand that people can experience the same event from different perspectives.

 Different Ways To Look At The Same Event?

 This is an important lesson, as it teaches me that I am merely seeing something from one perspective there is possibly a different way to look at the same event.

-We live in a world where there is so much anger towards the other, a feeling that if only they would understand the way I see things it would be alright.
+We live in a world where there is so much anger towards others, a feeling that if only they would understand the way I see things it would be alright.
 That as long as they see things through my eyes then all is good.
 But if not, then they are not worth having as friends.

 The splitting of the sea may have happened only in one form as we have been taught to believe.
 But even if it was the fact that the Midrash suggests 12 paths should make us sit up and take note.